Fun fact: I’m related to United States president Ulysses S. Grant!

 In high-school history class, we were taught that he was one of the most (if not the most) openly corrupt U.S. Presidents ever.

-According to a friend, Grant was responsible for personally authorized the removal of Chief Joseph, allows a general to countermand the terms given during a cease fire, and then loaded up everyone in a cattle car for a long trip that killed a large share of them.
+According to a friend, Grant was responsible for personally authorizing the removal of Chief Joseph.
+Furthermore, he allowed a general to countermand the terms given during a cease fire, and load up everyone in a cattle car for a long trip that killed a large share of them.

 Yep, that’s Grant all right.
-I’ve got people sometimes who Call me out and go “Why do YOU care?!
+So that means I’ve got people sometimes who Call me out.
+And go “Why do YOU care?!
 What did YOU do to the people who were already here?”

-Racism and genocidal tendencies, no matter how nice they are framed, are still wholly evil (though certainly more stullifying that the less subtle mustache twirling dictators).
+No matter how nice they are framed, they are still wholly evil (though certainly more stullifying that the less subtle mustache twirling dictators).